 Molecular genetics studies are used for many purposes.
 They can uncover the role of known genes in antimicrobial resistant bacteria and find new ones.
-Other studies include genome-wide association studies (GWAS) to reveal linkages of important traits (e.g., virulence) with resistance, modeling of plasmid distribution to understand resistance gene spread, and comparisons of the evolutionary relationships of NARMS bacteria with those found in other countries.
+Other studies include genome-wide association studies (GWAS) to reveal linkages of important traits (e.g., virulence, heavy metal and disinfectant resistance) with AMR resistance, modeling of plasmid distribution to understand resistance gene origin, spread, and comparisons of the evolutionary relationships of NARMS bacteria with those found in other countries.

 Epidemiological and Statistical Research